inno-se/the-guide/README.md

 The utility tree concept is explained in detail in [[^BckCh19], Sec.
 19.4, p.
 284].

-A utility tree is a top-down representation of what you, as an architect, believe to be the QA-related ASRs ([quality requirements](#quality-requirements)) that are critical to the success of the system. [[^BckCh19], p.
-284]
+A utility tree is a top-down representation of what you, as an architect, believe to be the QA-related ASRs ([quality requirements](#quality-requirements)) that are critical to the success of the system [[^BckCh19], p.
+284].

 Examples:

 - [Hotel pricing system](https://github.com/otrebmuh/HotelPricingSystem/blob/433e061f712a8748fdf04a6f767752e12be2f4b9/Requirements/ArchitecturalDrivers.md#priorities)
 - [Event ticket booking system](https://github.com/otrebmuh/EventTicketSystem/blob/2a928d226d43704457ad5be46b1e6b80f5bca8cb/Requirements/Priorities.md#quality-attribute-scenario-priorities)
--
+- In a tabular form:
   ![Utility Tree](./assets/BckUtilityTree.png)

   Source: [[^BckCh19], Table 19.1, p.
 285]